glf30/form-assignment/README.md

 # form-assignment

 In this assignment we'll be exploring the world of forms!
-Begin by forking and cloning this assignment and creating an `index.html` file, a `styles.css` file, and a `main.js` file.
+Begin by forking and cloning this assignment and creating an `index.html` file, a `style.css` file, and a `main.js` file.

 ## Part 1: The alerter